 (for first aid for fits, read this article)

-4. Passing urine very less or not passing at all for six hours
+4. Passing urine very little or not passing at all for six hours

 5. Bleeding which does not stop